 These are some general guidelines to take into account in the optimization process:

-- The terms that appear associated to the classification are all the terms that affect it, positive, negative, relevant and irrelevant, as well as those that come from the statistical classification.
+- The terms that appear associated to the classification are all the terms that affect it, mandatory, relevant and irrelevant (not excluding, as the category does not appear in the results), as well as those that come from the statistical classification.

 - The classification obtained applies the relevance thresholds defined in the settings of the model.
 This means that in order to know if the reason why a category doesn't appear in the results has to do with the relevance value or the text just isn't classified in it, you would have to set the relevance values to zero and retest the classification.